 The travel inconvenience cover such as baggage delay/loss, flight delays, trip cancellation, etc. is only applicable to the cardholder and not their family.

 So, you have to purchase flight tickets for your entire family on this card to get travel accident cover for your family, but they will not benefit from the travel inconvenience cover.

 Priority Pass Membership Card:

-This credit card is a gateway to complimentary access to priority pass airport lounges across the world.
+Like many other travel credit cards, the Citi PremierMiles Visa Card is a gateway to complimentary access to Priority Pass airport lounges across the world.
 Cardholders will get 2 complimentary access per year.
 However, if you’re travelling with anyone, they will have to pay the full fee unless you’re willing to give up your second complimentary access to them.